 Roel Schouwenberg, a senior researcher for Kaspersky Lab, believes that hacking is the most insidious human tactic to make others miserable, yet not many realize its true potential.
 Right now, many countries have the power to cripple infrastructure, poison water supplies, and crash stock markets almost anywhere in the world.

-In the retrospect, it was probably impossible to imagine of such sophistication and unprecedented thinking in hacking systems, until the discovery of Stuxnet back mid-2010.
-Who could have thought of 500kb worm that could replicate itself and compromise logic controllers?
-It was a masterful coding genesis that could not have been thought of a single mind.
+In the retrospect, it was probably impossible to imagine such sophistication and unprecedented thinking in hacking systems, until the discovery of Stuxnet back in mid-2010.
+Who could have thought of a 500kb worm that could replicate itself and compromise logic controllers?
+It was a masterful coding genesis that could not have been thought of by a single mind.

 Many wondered who could have funded such a project.
 The answer lied in its pattern.
 Stuxnet mysteriously hit 14 Iranian industrial sites directly associated with uranium enrichment.
 What was the need for such a breach?
 The United States and Israel are largely believed to have planned and funded the attacks, which was later verified by Wikileaks.

 However, the most disturbing fact was that Stuxnet was in effect for over three years, before it was detected.
 Surprisingly, its predecessor ‘Flame’, which was 40 times the size of Stuxnet, remained completely undetected till Stuxnet was reverse-engineered.
 It was collecting personal details, passwords, and all other kinds of sensitive information from Windows-based systems all across the world.

 Doesn’t it prompt us to rethink what we know about computers?
 When nations are funding such sophisticated programs, what are our risks?